-Spinal muscular atrophy (SMA) is a rare genetic condition that causes muscles to become weak and emaciated.
-Most types of SMA are diagnosed in babies or young children.
+Spinal muscular atrophy (SMA) is a rare genetic condition that causes muscles to become atrophied and weak.
+Most types of SMA begin during infancy or early childhood.

-SMA can cause joint deformities, feeding difficulties, and potentially life threatening breathing problems.
+SMA can lead to joint deformities, feeding difficulties, and potentially life threatening breathing problems.
 Children and adults with SMA may have difficulty sitting, standing, walking, or completing other activities without assistance.

 Take a moment to learn more about treatment options for SMA.

 SMA can affect your child’s body in different ways.
-To manage their varied support needs, it’s essential to put together a multidisciplinary team of healthcare professionals.
+To manage their varied support needs, it’s essential to get comprehensive care from a multidisciplinary team of healthcare professionals.

 Regular checkups will allow your child’s health team to monitor their condition and assess how well their treatment plan is working.